wp-plugins/comprehensive-google-map-plugin/readme.txt

 A simple and intuitive, yet elegant and fully documented Google map plugin that installs as a widget and a short code.
 No limited plugin editions or limited functionality!
 This is the full version of this free and premium plugin, which comes packed with useful features:

-* Compatible with jQuery tabs!
-No more poorly rendered map on your site!
-* Compatible with W3 Total Cache, read the <a href="http://wordpress.org/support/topic/how-to-make-w3-total-cache-plugin-to-play-nicely-together">solution</a>
 * Intuitive and user friendly interface, which makes it very easy to configure Google map.
 No complex configuration options.
 OpenStreetMap imagery available
 * With over 250 amazing custom marker icons to choose from!
 * Aggregate all markers from your published content in one map - Marker Geo Mashup!